typelevel/scalacheck/README.markdown

 ## Download

-The current release of ScalaCheck is 1.10.0, and it is available in the Sonatype OSS repository.
-There should be builds available for all 2.9.x versions of Scala.
+The current release of ScalaCheck is 1.10.1, and it is available in the Sonatype OSS repository.
+There should be builds available for all 2.9.x and 2.10.x versions of Scala.
 If you lack some build, please submit an issue.
-ScalaCheck 1.10.0 is unfortunately not compatible with Scala 2.8.x.
+ScalaCheck 1.10.x is unfortunately not compatible with Scala 2.8.x.

 The builds are available for download at [SonaType](https://oss.sonatype.org/index.html#nexus-search;quick~scalacheck).